Mental Health Directory

 Friends in Need is a social network for adults experiencing or in recovery from depression and/or anxiety.
 It was set up to lift people out of the terrible isolation and loneliness these difficulties bring.
 There are 8 Friends in Need services across the country which are hosted by Mind and hundreds of informal ones online.

-The Croydon service is delivered by two coordinators and Mind employees Katie Oliver and Sarah Strong with funding from Croydon IAPT.
-This serves as a great partnership offering Friends in Need access to clinical expertise via the therapists who deliver CBT based talking therapy and counselling via SLAM primary care services (they are based at the Bethlem Royal Hospital site in West Wickham).
+The Croydon service is delivered by one coordinator - Mind employee Sarah Strong – via funding from Croydon IAPT.
+This serves as a great partnership offering Friends in Need access to clinical expertise via the therapists who deliver CBT-based talking therapy and counselling via SLaM primary care services (based at the Bethlem Royal Hospital site in Beckenham).

-Friends in Need is suitable for those accessing primary care services (GP/IAPT) who experience low mood, anxiety and or depression.
-The service is not suitable for those experiencing serious mental illness due to the low level, yet naturally vital support available, the service is primarily peer led and organised by the coordinators.
+Friends in Need is available for those accessing primary care services psychological therapies services via Croydon IAPT who experience low mood, anxiety and or depression.
+The service is not suitable for those experiencing serious mental illness as it is designed for those are at a point in their recovery where they might contribute to the group and have the potential to offer peer support.
+FiN is service is primarily peer-led and facilitated by the Coordinator.

-Throughout the week Friends in Need members meet each other throughout the Croydon area (in café’s, churches, parks and Fairfield House) encouraging one another and focusing their attention towards various activities centred upon the evidence based 5 ways to wellbeing:
+Throughout the week Friends in Need members meet each other throughout the Croydon area (in café’s, parks Fairfield House, and other venues) encouraging one another and focusing their attention towards various activities evidence-based https://www.wheelofwellbeing.org

 * Crafts (jewellery-making, mosaic-making and card-making)